Skip to main content

 • ID - indicates the policy ID

 • Actions - a menu from which you can edit policies.
-More precisely, you can choose whether you want to enable your policy, make your policy stop the build process depending on the CI/CD status, and explain why you want to change the policy configuration
+More precisely, you can choose whether you want to enable your policy, make your policy stop the build process depending on the CI/CD status, or explain why you want to change the policy configuration

-By using a search bar above the Organization policy configuration or Group policy configuration tables, you can search for policies by their names or IDs without having to go through all the results in the table, while the search bar dropdown ensures the policies are readily available.
-Clicking the pin icon next to it lets you keep filters when alternating between your groups.
+By using a search bar above the Organization policy configuration or Group policy configuration tables, you can search for policies by their names or IDs without having to go through all the results in the table.
+The search bar includes a dropdown that ensures all policies are readily available.

 You can filter the data in the table to show only those policies that have been edited (Show edited only) or those whose behavior has been customized (Show customized levels only).
 The latter filter is applicable only when policy configuration has levels enabled and will show policies which were edited to be less strict than the level enabled for your organization or group.
-These filters can also be removed by clicking Clear All Filters next to the filter toggle switches.

 Edit policy configurationโ€‹